aragon/aragon-apps/apps/agent/README.md

  - `balance(address _token)`

 More importantly, this property means that Agent is capable of using the DAO's funds to interact seemlessly with any contracts that require the sender to possess Ether or ERC-20 tokens (e.g. Exchanging tokens on [Uniswap](https://uniswap.io), participating in a [PoolTogether](https://www.pooltogether.com) lottery).

+It can also be used by contracts that need to interact with a `Vault`, like the [Finance app](../finance/README.md).

 ### 1.4.
 Security